smob123/Algorithms-and-Data-Structures/readme.md

-These are my attempts at solving the coding assignment for the course COMP 261
+These are my attempts at solving the coding assignment for the algorithms and data structures course I completed